BSC-ES/providentia/docs/source/Plot-customisation.md

          "NMB": ["<-100.0", ">100.0"],
          "NRMSE": [">100.0"]}
 ```
-The statistics can be general, across all components, or they can be specific per component, for example:
+The statistics can be general, across all components or they can be specific per component, for example:

  ```
 "CAMS": {"r": {"sconco3": ["<0.3"],